Pennsylvania’s Canoe Creek State Park

 Boating

 There are two non-powered boat launches and two powered boat launches on the lake.
-Boating on Canoe Lake is limited to electric motor only.
+Boating on Canoe Lake is limited to electric motors only.

 East Shore Day Use Area